AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 that level.
 This involves local data copy in memory and is not expected to significantly increase the total wall time for writing plotfiles.
-For the multi-level version, the function expects Vector<const MultiFab*>, whereas the multi-level data are often stored as Vector<std::unique_ptr<MultiFab>>.  has a helper function for this and one can use it as follows,
+For the multi-level version, the function expects :cpp:`Vector<const MultiFab*>`, whereas the multi-level data are often stored as :cpp:`Vector<std::unique_ptr<MultiFab>>`.
+AMReX has a helper function for this and one can use it as follows,

+.. highlight:: c++

 ::

        WriteMultiLevelPlotfile(......, amrex::GetVecOfConstPtrs(mf), ......);

-Argument varnames has the names for each component of the MultiFab data.
+The argument :cpp:`varnames` has the names for each component of the MultiFab data.
 The size of the Vector should be equal to the number of components.
-Argument geom is for passing Geometry objects that contain the physical domain information.
-Argument time is for the time associated with the data.
-Argument level_step is for the current time step associated with the data.
-For multi-level plotfiles, argument nlevels is the total number of levels, and we also need to provide the refinement ratio via an Vector of size nlevels-1.
+The argument :cpp:`geom` is for passing :cpp:`Geometry` objects that contain the physical domain information.
+The argument :cpp:`time` is for the time associated with the data.
+The argument :cpp:`level_step` is for the current time step associated with the data.
+For multi-level plotfiles, the argument :cpp:`nlevels` is the total number of levels, and we also need to provide the refinement ratio via an :cpp:`Vector` of size nlevels-1.

-We note that  does not overwrite old plotfiles if the new plotfile has the same name.
+We note that AMReX does not overwrite old plotfiles if the new plotfile has the same name.
 The old plotfiles will be renamed to new directories named like plt00350.old.46576787980.